MadKudu/hookspot/README.md

 # A word of caution

-Hubspot has pretty strict [API usage guidelines](https://developers.hubspot.com/apps/api_guidelines) (for example, no more than 10 requests per seconds, and no more than 40,000 API requests per day).
+Hubspot has strict [API usage guidelines](https://developers.hubspot.com/apps/api_guidelines) (for example, no more than 10 requests per seconds, and no more than 40,000 API requests per day).
 This webhook makes a Hubspot API request every time it is called.
 Make sure to set up a Hubspot workflow that calls this service responsibly (ie. use proper [workflow starting conditions](https://developers.hubspot.com/docs/faq/working-within-the-hubspot-api-rate-limits)).

 # FAQ